eSport in India – All you need to know

 But who are these people?
 Who’s part of these million-and-a-half guys who watch a video game the way their fathers watched football?
 They’re a demanding audience to quantify because they’re often invisible.
 Many Indian events have small, half-empty audiences because most people follow and comment on the Internet.

-Rarely people move and do so only in case of massive events, partly because in India there is a lack of tournaments and important people, partially because those who watch eSport are used to enjoy them like this.
-To give an example the last Gamerji event, an Indian League of Gamers tournament, had an average audience of 4000 people.
+Rarely people move and do so only in massive events, partly because there is a lack of tournaments and essential people in India, partially because those who watch eSport are used to enjoy them like this.
+For example, the last Gamerji event, an Indian League of Gamers tournament, had an average audience of 4000 people.